xiaoyuxie-vico/Sci-ML-Book/_sources/intro.md

 ```{tableofcontents}
 ```

+## Discord Community
+I created a discord channel for people with similar interests to discuss in depth.
+The discord channel can be found [here](https://discord.gg/QBEeVmG3).

 ## Contact
 If you are also interested in this field, please feel free to contact me by sending an email to xiaoyuxie2020@u.northwestern.edu.